helq/python-ssk/README.md

 ## TODO ##

-* `string_kernel` should accept arbitrary lists not only python strings
+* `string_kernel` should accept arbitrary lists not only python strings, it accepts arbitrary `array.array`'s objects, but no lists

 ## How does actually ssk() works? ##